Trivial-Academy-Headmasters/Trivial-Lore/Characters.md

 - Name
   - Age
   - Birthday
   - Gender(?)
-(Only applicable if we decide to include non-binary characters)
+(Only applicable if the character does not identify as non-binary.)
   - Grade
   - Preferred Subject
   - Likes